-Submit your plans to Him.
-In the midst of this flurry of activity, it is well to remember to set aside time to spend with the One who holds the key to our efforts.
+Christians know that by doing so He will direct our paths.
+In the midst of the flurry of planning activity, it is well to remember to set aside time to spend with the one who holds the key to our efforts.

 “For My thoughts are not your thoughts,